skilesare/immortality/a_new_constitution/contract.md

     return false;
   }

-  //additional contracts will be requried that
+  //additional contracts will be required that
   //implement the functions of the following
   House
   Senate